dfranx/SHADERed/README.md

 Want to create your own theme?
 Visit [TUTORIAL.md](./TUTORIAL.md) and see how to do so.

 ### Custom template
 You can create your own custom templates.
-SHADERed comes with a GLSL, HLSL and HLSL deferred rendering example.
+SHADERed comes with a GLSL, HLSL and HLSL deferred rendering template.
-To create your own template paste your project directory in /templates directory and name your project file template.sprj.
-You have to reopen SHADERed if it was already running to see the template under File -> New -> (your template).
+Templates help you start with already built base for your new project.
+To create your own project template, paste your project directory in /templates directory and name your project file `template.sprj`.
+You have to reopen SHADERed if it was already running to see the template under `File -> New`.
 A menu item for creating a template will have same text as the parent directory of the template.

 ## TODO
 There are also some features that I am looking to implement: